GQE15A - Video Conferencing System ASUS - Free user manual and instructions

 Ecodesign Directive

-European Union announced a framework for the setting of ecodesign requirements for energy-related products (2009/125/EC).
+The European Union announced a framework for the setting of ecodesign requirements for energy-related products (2009/125/EC).
 Specific Implementing Measures are aimed at improving environmental performance of specific products or across multiple product types.
 ASUS provides product information on the CSR website.
-The further information could be found at https://csr.asus.com/english/article.aspx?id=1555.
+Further information can be found at https://csr.asus.com/english/article.aspx?id=1555.

 DO NOT throw the device in municipal waste.
 This product has been designed to enable proper reuse of parts and recycling.
 This symbol of the crossed out wheeled bin indicates that the product (electrical, electronic equipment, and mercury-containing button cell battery) should not be placed in municipal waste.
 Check local technical support services for product recycling.